jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 Now let's combine the major components and create an OSSMM headband!

+&nbsp;
 # Prepare the Strap

+In this section we will cover checking your strap for suitability for the OSSMM system, and then on shortening it.
+Because of the difference in strap designs, please consider this a general "How-To" as straps can use various buckle implementations!

+&nbsp;
-## Important Note on Strap Selection!
+## Step 0.
+Important Note on Strap Selection!

 Not all heart-rate monitor straps on the market are equivalent.
 Importantly, the conductance of the silicone electrodes varies significantly between brands.
 This